Jaxelr/Nancy.Metadata.Swagger.Core/README.md

 	PM> Install-Package Nancy.Metadata.Modules
     PM> Install-Package Nancy.Metadata.Swagger.Core

-*Keep in mind this library currently targets a prerelease version of Nancy.
+*Keep in mind this library works with the prerelease version 2.0 of Nancy, but you must specify the -Version option.

 Once this is done, locate your module implementations and generate a MetadataModule with the descriptions.